Vectorial1024/leaflet-color-markers/README.md

 which is in turn a fork of [pointhi/leaflet-color-markers](https://github.com/pointhi/leaflet-color-markers).
 With this, the first commit to this project can be traced back to late 2013.

+Note that the Leaflet marker icon is [originally contributed to the Leaflet project](https://github.com/Leaflet/Leaflet/blob/main/src/images/marker.svg), and is not the work of this library.
+The work here is to make that marker icon available in more colors.

 ## Install

 (WIP)